If you have arrived at this page, you are considering a premium online grammar checker and looking for an honest Grammarly review.

 All your work is auto-saved, which is a huge bonus.
 If you want to write free of distractions, you can hide the writing assistant.

 However, you would probably use the editor mostly for uploading and checking documents.
 Supported files are Microsoft Word .doc, .docx, and OpenOffice .odt, as well as .txt and .rtf.

 If you are using the extension for Word and Outlook, there is no document size or page limit.

 When you work with Word files, it will add a notation in track changes for all the edits you make.
-Every change made in the editor is marked as “Grammarly” in track changes.
+Every change you make in the editor is marked as “Grammarly” in track changes.

 If you want to change the track changes editor name, you can.
-You can read this article on how to modify track changes names in Word for Windows and Mac.
+Read this article on how to modify track changes names in Word for Windows and Mac.